 Indirect Cash Flow Method

 In the Indirect cash flow method, cash flow from operating activities is derived.
 You can find this as Net income on your income statement.

 Usually, the net income on the income statement is prepared on an accrual basis.
 Hence, one needs to make adjustments to find the EBIT (earnings before interest and taxes).

 Moreover, you need to make adjustments entries.
 This involves adding back the non-operating expenses that do not affect the cash flow.

 Cash Flow Statement Excel Template

-I have created a simple and easy to use Cash Flow Statement.
-Just entering data will give you an overview of your company’s cash flows.
+We have created a simple and easy to use Cash Flow Statement with predefined formulas.
+Just enter the required data and get an overview of your company’s cash flows.

 Let’s discuss the Cash Flow Statement in detail.